My shop

 • Cotton + synthetics = mass-market standard

-• Wool = an add-on, not the norm
+• Wool = addition, not the norm

-• 50–65% wool = an industrial compromise
+• 50–65% wool = industrial compromise

-The market optimizes not warmth, but efficiency.
+The market optimises not warmth, but efficiency.

 2. Wool: a functional material, not just a natural product